Posted on: 12-03-2015 in Holborn Assets

 Like some of its BRICS peers (particularly Brazil and Russia), the South African economy is not doing well at the moment.
-In the recent months headlines have been mostly on the negative side, including rating downgrades, the currency at 13-year low, power outages, mining strikes and corruption scandals.
+In recent months, headlines have been mostly on the negative side, including rating downgrades, the currency at a 13-year low, power outages, mining strikes and corruption scandals.

 Recent Macroeconomic Figures

 South Africa GDP growth has been slow, especially for an emerging economy.
 Although the latest data for the fourth quarter surprised positively at 4.1% annualized, for the entire year 2014 the economy only grew 1.5% and it is not expected to do much better this year.
 Much higher growth would be needed to reduce the country’s high unemployment rate, currently at 25%.
 Youth unemployment is around 50%.